• Skip to primary navigation

 frying pan with beetroot, onions, rosemary, thyme and brown sugar

 This recipe is also called Beet Tarte Tatin.
 Beets and Beetroot are the same thing, just called differently in different countries.
-In the UK and Australia, they say beetroot, where this recipe is a bit more popular.
+In the UK and Australia, they say Beetroot, where this recipe is a bit more popular.

 What is Tarte Tatin?